NavyaG-lab/Tech-writer/onboarding/introduction.md

 You're probably questioning WTF is a SparkOP :), you can look by yourself [HERE](https://github.com/nubank/common-etl/blob/master/src/main/scala/common_etl/operator/SparkOp.scala#L7)

-It's the core abstraction behind our data-plataform, the important things are:
+It's the core abstraction behind our data-platform, the important things are:

- **Name:** You have to grant your dataset a name so others can useyour dataset as dependency
+ **Name:** You have to grant your dataset a name so others can use your dataset as dependency

  **Inputs:** The list of inputs that you're going to need, you just need the name of them, and you can find which are the name of your dependencies by looking at its SparkOps